 The main result of this section is \autoref{prp:compl:complBidual}, where we show that there is a natural one-to-one correspondence between projections from $Y^{**}$ onto $Y$ and projections from $\Bdd(X,Y)^{**}$ onto $\Bdd(X,Y)$ that are right $\Approx(X)$-module maps.

-It follows that $Y$ is $\lambda$-complemented in its bidual if and only if $\Bdd(X,Y)$ is $\lambda$-complemented in its bidual (as a Banach space or, equivalently, as a right $\Bdd(X)$-module); see \autoref{prp:compl:charCompl}.
+It follows that $Y$ is $\lambda$-complemented in its bidual\footnote{That is, there is a projection $\pi\colon Y^{**}\to Y$ with $\|\pi\|\leq\lambda$.} if and only if $\Bdd(X,Y)$ is $\lambda$-complemented in its bidual (as a Banach space or, equivalently, as a right $\Bdd(X)$-module); see \autoref{prp:compl:charCompl}.